Monzo vs Starling: Which Is Better in 2026?

 Overall ValueStarling Current Account

-Starling delivers a truly feeless current account, in-credit interest on your balance without a subscription, and reliable customer service at no cost.
-Monzo's free account is strong but reserves its best features, such as higher interest and travel insurance, for paid plans starting at around £3 to £5 per month.
-For a free account with no hidden catches, Starling is the better deal.
-Monzo becomes more competitive once you factor in a paid tier, but at that point you are paying a recurring fee that Starling does not require.
+Starling delivers a truly feeless current account with unlimited free overseas ATM withdrawals and reliable customer service at no cost.
+As of early 2026, Starling no longer pays in-credit interest on current account balances (the feature was removed in February 2026), but its separate Easy Saver account pays a competitive 4% AER.
+Monzo's free account is strong but reserves its best features — higher interest, travel insurance, cashback — for paid plans starting at £3 per month.
+For a genuinely free account with no hidden catches and unlimited overseas ATM access, Starling remains the better deal.
+Monzo becomes more competitive once you factor in a paid tier, but you are then paying a recurring fee Starling does not require.

 Choose Monzo Current Account